khushi205/paint/README.md

 #paint.
-This is a vartual white board we are write here any thing.
+This is a vartual white board